jeremy379/famous-interactive-laradock/README.md

    Also, you may need to update the default ports if you have conflicts with your current installation:

         MYSQL_PORT=3306

         NGINX_HOST_HTTP_PORT=80

         NGINX_HOST_HTTPS_PORT=443

-   - Add the alias if you have a .aliases file in your home directory:
+   - Add the alias if you have a .aliases file in your home directory.
+Execute :

          echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.aliases
          reload

-   - If not:
+   - If not, execute :

-         cd /~
-         nano .bash_profile

-   And add the line:

-         echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.aliases
+         echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.bash_profile

    Then refresh with: